johnhenry/conversation-studio/readme.md

 You can use any OpenAI-compatible API.
 By default, we point to the local URL used by [ollama](https://ollama.com).

+#### Ollama
+If you plan to run this with ollama, you may have to set your `OLLAMA_ORIGINS` environment variable.

+  - Hosted site - `setenv OLLAMA_ORIGINS "https://conversation-studio.succinct.link"` (MacOS)
+  - Local - `setenv OLLAMA_ORIGINS "http://localhost:5173"` (MacOS)

 ### Windows.ai

 The window.ai API is very much a work in progress.
 Use at your own risk.
 It's tricky to install, and even if you get it installed, it's prone to breakage.

 The developer of [page assist](https://github.com/n4ze3m/page-assist) posted [this video](https://www.youtube.com/watch?v=NxKXcMgiz5k&ab_channel=HappyComputingwithDennis), which should help you get it installed.

+And while you can get this working in the standard release version of Chrome, I find it to be more stable in Canary (ironically).

 ## Keyboard Shortcuts